nlfiedler/pack-rs/README.md

 ### content

 Rows in the `content` table are nothing more than huge blobs of compressed data that contain the file data within the archive.
-The size of these blobs can vary, anywhere from 8 to 32 MiB (mebibytes) with the idea being that larger blocks of continguous content will compress better.
+The size of these blobs can vary, anywhere from 8 to 32 MiB (mebibytes) with the idea being that larger blocks of contiguous content will compress better.

 | Name     | Type                  | Description               |
 | -------- | --------------------- | ------------------------- |